EvitcaStudio/aLight/README.md

 # aLight

-A powerful library to help bring some fabulous lighting to your game.
+A powerful plugin to help bring some fabulous lighting to your game.

+#INCLUDE SCRIPT aLight.js

 **🚧🚧 Docs coming soon 🚧🚧**